spy16/spy16.github.io/content/posts/building-a-scheduler.md

 1. Publish the message with payload from the schedule.
 2. Compute the next execution time and enqueue a job to be ready at that time.

 There are obviously multiple approaches to implementing the `DelayQ` interface ranging from in-memory priority-queue based solutions to distributed database solutions.
-I discuss implementing it [with Redis in another post](./delayq.md).
+I discuss few approaches in [another post]({{< ref "scheduled-job-queue.md" >}}).
 For the purpose of this discussion, we will assume a `DelayQ` implementation exists and an instance is available as `dq`.
 We will also assume, there is a schedule definition storage that can be accessed using `saveSchedule`, `fetchSchedule`, etc.

 With all this introduction and assumptions, we are ready to get to the workings of the system.